marypiper/WIB_scRNA-seq/lessons/SC_pre-QC.md

 	- Identification of allele-specific differences in expression
 	- Deeper sequencing of a smaller number of cells

 Many of the same analysis steps need to occur for 3'-end sequencing as for full-length, but 3' protocols have been increasing in popularity and consist of a few more steps in the analysis.
-Therefore, our materials are going to focus on these 3' protocols with a focus on the droplet-based methods (inDrops, Drop-seq, 10 Genomics) for analysis.
+Therefore, our materials are going to detail the analysis of data from these 3' protocols with a focus on the droplet-based methods (inDrops, Drop-seq, 10 Genomics).

-## Droplet-based reads
+## 3'-end reads (includes all droplet methods)

-For the droplet-based methods, reads originating from different molecules of the same transcript would have originated only from the 3' end of the transcripts, so would have a high likelihood of having the same sequence.
+For the 3'-end sequencing methods, reads originating from different molecules of the same transcript would have originated only from the 3' end of the transcripts, so would have a high likelihood of having the same sequence.
 However, the PCR step during library preparation could also generate read duplicates.
 To determine whether a read is a biological or technical duplicate, these methods use unique molecular identifiers, or UMIs.

 - Reads with **different UMIs** mapping to the same transcript were derived from **different molecules** and are biological duplicates - each read should be counted.
 - Reads with the **same UMI** originated from the **same molecule** and are technical duplicates - the UMIs should be collapsed to be counted as a single read.